 One of the biggest advantages is that we got 138 new ambassadors of Lendino.
 138 people from different backgrounds and countries who all have a vested interest in Lendino doing well.

-They can spread the word on Lendino as an investment platform, a loan provider and an IT company, and we might be able to use their knowledge and network to break into new markets.
+They can spread the word on Lendino as an investment platform, a loan provider and an IT company.
+We might also be able to use their knowledge and network to break into new markets.

 Equity crowdfunding was definitely the right decision for us at this point in our journey.
 However, we would not have succeeded with our campaign if we didn’t already have an extensive network of business and family relations, lenders, borrowers, ambassadors etc.

 About 80% of our new capital came from people within our own network who already knew about Lendino.
-Had we started a campaign like this five years ago when we had barely started, we probably would not have been able to raise as large an amount as we did.
+Had we started a campaign like this five years ago, we probably would not have been able to raise as large an amount as we did.

 This is the biggest disadvantage of equity crowdfunding in 2019: It’s still relatively unknown.
 We were only the second Danish campaign on Funderbeam and the prospect of investing in a Danish company via an Estonian platform might seem too risky for a lot of people.